xabbu42/Master/arbeit.md

 TODO:

 * replace loop with cycle, add explanation and ref to @yu2017
+* use consistent and correct graph theoretic terms to talk about trees (branches paths etc)
 * consistent numbering and handling of lists (is it worth the noise?)
 * replace correspondence with related?
+* use capital letters for sequents throughout the text (free up s for terms)

 Introduction
 ============